fatima-897/CARE/readme.md

 ---

-## 👥 Contributors

-- **Fatima Nahid** — Team Lead
-- Javeria
-- Abdul Ghani
-- Huzaifa
-- Ashar

----

 ## 📄 License

-This project is developed for **educational purposes at Aptech Pakistan**.
+This project is developed for **educational purposes**.
 Redistribution, modification, or commercial use is **not permitted** without explicit authorization.

 ---